Terminology #

 - Behavior: Swift’s Range is a core type (

-ClosedRange<T>,Range<T>) that can be used directly infor-inloops,switchpattern matching (case 1...10:), and array slicing.
-C#’sRange(System.Range) is currently mainly used for array/Span slicing and cannot be thrown directly into aforeachloop.
+ClosedRange<T>,Range<T>) that can be directly used infor-inloops,switchpattern matching (case 1...10:), and array slicing.
+C#’sRange(System.Range) is currently mainly used for array/Span slicing indices and cannot be directly iterated over in aforeachloop.

 Logical Operators #